 With a background in providing high-level strategic relationship and reputation management advice to clients including governments, international institutions, and high net worth individuals, Ant leads the project's communications strategy.

-With a background in natural sciences, programming and technology, Wildwood leads on the smart contract and other technological elements of the project.
+With a background in natural sciences, programming and technology, Aemon leads on the smart contract and other technological elements of the project.

 Crested Guineafowl by Federico Paoli